motleyagency/code-challenge/README.md

 # Motley Code Challenge :rocket:

-> A Small repo containing some practical tests
+> A Motley Agency recruitment test

 This repository contains some small challenges, usually done by potential new hires during our recruitment pipeline.